dipy/dipy/doc/stateoftheart.rst

 Here are just a few of the state-of-the-art :ref:`technologies <examples>` and algorithms which are provided in Dipy_:

-- Reconstruction algorithms e.g. CSD, DSI, GQI, DTI, QBI and SHORE.
+- Reconstruction algorithms e.g. CSD, DSI, GQI, DTI, DKI, QBI and SHORE.
 - Fiber tracking algorithms e.g. Deterministic, Probabilistic.
 - Simple interactive visualization of ODFs and streamlines.
 - Apply different operations on streamlines.